Adding Stains To Glazes and Slips

 A small percentage of a stain (1 to 10%) can be added to a transparent or opacified glaze (a white glaze) to make coloured glazes.
 In the making of a slip, we would recommend using a ball clay called Hyplas71.
 The more stain added the more intense the colour but don’t add more than you need, as that increases the risks to health and safety.
 See our example photographs and suggestions.
 It is very important to test with your chosen host glaze as some glazes might not be compatible or they can affect the colour.

-We have used these stains using our Vitraglaze range of transparent and zircon (a form of Zirconium Silicate) based whites, earthenware zircon white and stoneware polar white.
+We have used these stains using our Vitraglaze range of transparent and zircon based whites.

 Method: